brandonkramer/wordpress-webpack-workflow/README.md

    suite your needs

 ### Work with Sass+PostCSS or PostCSS-only
-In `webpack.config.js` you can choose to work with Sass and use PostCSS only for the autoprefixer function or go full PostCSS (without sass); In that case `sass` needs to be configured to `postcss`.
+In `webpack.config.js` you can choose to work with Sass, and use PostCSS only for the autoprefixer function or go full PostCSS (without sass); In that case `sass` needs to be configured to `postcss`.

 ```js
     projectCss: {
         use: 'sass' // sass || postcss
     }
 ```
 Working with PostCSS-only is beneficial when you work with TailwindCSS for example.
 You can read more about that here: https://tailwindcss.com/docs/using-with-preprocessors#using-post-css-as-your-preprocessor.
-Using TailwindCSS is great for tons of reasons, but I do believe there are projects where you're better off using Sass(+Bootstrap), though it's a personal preference; therefore I left the ability to change between Sass+PostCSS or PostCSS-only.
+Using TailwindCSS as a utility-first css framework is great for tons of reasons, but I do believe there are projects where you're better off using Sass(+Bootstrap), though it's a personal preference; therefore I left the ability to change between Sass+PostCSS or PostCSS-only.

 When using PostCSS-only, you also need to change the import rule in `assets/src/js/frontend.js` & `assets/src/js/backend.js` to import a `.css` or `.pcss` file instead of a `.scss` file.
 ```js